 Currently, all states receive matching Medicaid funding from the federal government based on the costs of actual services provided.
-However, the Centers for Medicare and Medicaid Services (CMS) has now allowed Tennessee to submit a proposed amendment to its Medicaid program.
-Public comment closed on December 27, 2019.
-You can find more information on Tennessee’s proposal here.
+However, last year, the Centers for Medicare and Medicaid Services (CMS) allowed Tennessee to submit a proposed amendment to its Medicaid program and on January 30, 2020, CMS released a new guidance allowing states for the first time to use Medicaid’s 1115 waiver authority to finance part of their Medicaid program through a block grant or per capita caps.
+You can find more information on CMS’ new guidance here and on Tennessee’s proposal here.

-Under block grant proposals, regardless of services provided, states would receive a preset amount of funding.
-This places a significant amount of risk on states who, under a block grant funding system, are responsible for any unexpected costs, forgoing the matching federal funds they would otherwise receive.
+Under block grant proposals, regardless of services provided, states would receive a preset amount of funding, rather than receiving funding for the actual services provided to Medicaid participants.
+This places a significant amount of risk on states who are responsible for any unexpected costs, forgoing the matching federal funds they would otherwise receive.
 This cost-shifting onto states encourages reductions in benefits, access to those benefits, and enrollment eligibility.

 Medicaid’s Current Structure